-Coastal ecosystems like dunes and wetlands provide many benefits, including protection against storms and tidal waves, critical habitat to plants and animals, and recreation opportunities to outdoors enthusiasts, yet have been greatly degraded over the last century.
-Habitat restoration is often a costly endeavor that can lead to the question of if the investment is economically “worth it.”
-Two NCCOS-supported studies looked at public valuation of two types of restoration in the Pacific Northwest to determine what is “worth it” according to the public.
+Coastal dunes and wetlands provide many benefits — protection against storm surge and flooding, critical habitat for wildlife, and recreation opportunities for outdoor enthusiasts — yet they have been greatly degraded over the last century.
+Habitat restoration is often a costly endeavor that can lead coastal communities to question whether the investment is "worth it."
+Two NCCOS-supported studies looked at public valuation of two types of restoration in the Pacific Northwest to determine what the public thinks is worth doing.

 The most recent of the two studies asked respondents to choose between different types of potential dune restoration projects that varied in project size, restoration quality (how close to the dune’s natural state), recreation access, flood risk, and cost.
 Researchers found that the largest economic gains would come from projects that favored restoring dunes closer to their natural state rather than projects that only focused on protecting large areas.
 The public also preferred projects that allowed access to recreation but were willing to pay for projects that restricted access, as long as those projects focused on returning dunes to their natural state.
 In short, the public preferred restoration quality over quantity.

 The previous study from the same project also looked at the return on investment of protecting coastal wetlands that serve as nursery for young salmon.
 Researchers combined survey data with a statistical model to estimate the economic value of increasing the spawning population of Oregon Coast Coho salmon (Oncorhynchus kisutch).

 This approach allowed conservation managers to estimate the economic benefits of any restoration action for Oregon Coast Coho habitat.
 Testing this method for a small Oregon estuary, the team found that management efforts that led to an immediate increase in salmon numbers generated over $63 million in economic value to the Pacific Northwest, a much greater benefit then when the same salmon numbers were reached through gradual population increases.